 I also share specific features and benefits about Collective’s service.

 I tell people about the money we’ve saved on our taxes since filing as S Corps.
-I tell people about the $85 dollars per month in subscriptions (Quickbooks and Gusto) that are included with membership.
+I tell people about the money we save on monthly bookkeeping, which is included with membership.
 I tell people how Collective will file your spouse’s taxes for free, even if they’re on a simple W2.

 And my favorite part?
 I tell people about how my husband and I have had 90% fewer tax-related marital spats.

 “You’re always behind on your bookkeeping,” my husband used to complain.
 “Why do you do this to yourself?”